 During an audit, the internal auditor has full access to all University records, properties, and personnel relevant to the subject under review and is free to review and appraise policies, plans, procedures, and records.

-The department’s responsibilities are outlined on the Board of Control website as well as below.
+The department’s responsibilities are outlined on the Board of Trustees website as well as below.

 - Conduct reviews and evaluations of management practices and procedures at Michigan Tech.
 Reviews include but are not limited to the following:

 - evaluations of internal control systems to determine their adequacy for the protection of institutional assets, the production of accurate and reliable information, and the assurance that institutional policies and procedures, state and federal laws, and contractual policies are followed;

 - determinations as to whether University resources (personnel, property, funds, etc.) are being utilized in an economical and efficient manner, including the underlying causes of any inefficiencies or wasteful practices;